Watershed Effectiveness Data Analyst

 Chesapeake Bay Program Office

-Zhang is interested in applying scientific principles and statistical approaches to quantify nutrient and sediment export from watersheds.
-Specific areas include but not limited to (1) evaluation of long-term water-quality trends and uncertainties; (2) improvement of statistical methods for riverine flux estimation and trend analysis; (3) analysis of patterns of watershed constituent export and controlling factors.
+Dr. Zhang is interested in applying scientific principles and statistical approaches to quantify nutrient and sediment loads from watersheds and examine their impacts on receiving waters.
+Specific research areas include but are not limited to: (1) quantification of water-quality trends and uncertainties; (2) improvement of statistical methods for riverine load and trend estimation; (3) evaluation of natural and anthropogenic controls of riverine loads; and (4) investigation of impacts of riverine loads on receiving waters (e.g., estuaries).

 Zhang obtained his Ph.D degree from the Department of Geography and Environmental Engineering at Johns Hopkins University.
-Under the advisement of Prof. Bill Ball, Zhang's doctoral dissertation focused on nutrient and sediment export from major tributaries to the Chesapeake Bay.
-Zhang holds two Master of Science degrees from Johns Hopkins University, one in environmental engineering and the other in statistics.
-He obtained his bachelor's degree in environmental engineering at the Nanyang Technological University in Singapore in 2009.
+His doctoral dissertation focused on nutrient and sediment export from major tributaries to the Chesapeake Bay.
+Zhang also holds two Master of Science degrees from Johns Hopkins University, one in environmental engineering and the other in statistics.